sheltermanager/asm3/doc/manual/onlineformfields.rst

 emailaddress / emailaddress2
     The person's email address
 homecheckpass
-    If a person has passed a homecheckpass homecheckedby
+    If a person has passed a homecheckpass.
+Should be a checkbox or Yes/No field and should contain a value that translates to Yes or on. homecheckedby
     The name or ownercode of the home checker lookingforolderthan